Azure-Samples/azure-health-data-and-ai-samples/samples/Sample Postman queries/README.md

 <img src="./images/ResourceFolder.png" height="428">

-- In `Get` queries, there are intermediate level queries that combine multiple search parameters and queries to fetch list of resources with multiple IDs.
-Examples are shown below:
+- In `FHIR Collection`, the `Get` folder under each resource contains intermediate level queries that combine multiple search parameters and queries to fetch list of resources with multiple IDs.
+Some examples are shown below:

 <img src="./images/PatientMultipleIds.png" height="428">

 <img src="./images/PatientMultipleSearchParameters.png" height="428">

-9. Please check other sample calls Or create your own FHIR API calls by following the examples.
+9. Please check other sample calls or create your own FHIR API calls by following the examples.

 ### FAQ's / Issues